top of page

 • What was the outcome, in other words what did the audit achieve?
 Did all agreed audit recommendations (including corrective actions arising from non-conformities but possibly also more creative improvement suggestions) get fully actioned and signed-off on time and was your ISMS actually improved?
 More generally, how does management react and respond to audits?
 Do they take them seriously?
 Do ISMS internal audits add value to the organisation?

 Listen carefully to any summing up or findings or recommendations the auditor makes as there may well be some helpful suggestions about how to improve your ISMS, and if they are stated by an independent, competent external auditor, they tend to carry weight with management.
-Even if the final audit report officially says “No issues, fully conformant”, the auditor may raise minor concerns, snags or improvement suggestions informally.
+Even if the final audit report officially says “No issues, full conformance”, the auditor may raise minor concerns, snags or improvement suggestions informally.
 A good auditor will also compliment your organisation on certain aspects of its ISMS, and those kinds of comment make good security awareness materials.
 It's nice to be given a clean bill of health and to be certified, but a positive comment about something your organisation is doing well can really make someone's day!

 What if we dispute the findings or have issues with the auditors?